 Brochure: Information for New Tenants

-Most residential tenancies are covered by the Residential Tenancies Act (the Act).
-This
+Most residential tenancies are covered by the Residential Tenancies Act (the RTA).
+This law:

 - gives landlords and tenants specific rights and responsibilities,